victoras24/leact/README.md

 - Trigger
 - Render
 - Commit

 Use Effect Takes place at the commit phase.
-So after the render of the body react commits the changes, because react use Object.is to check if the object is changed and commit only the changed ones.
+So after the render of the body react commits the changes, because react uses Object.is to check if any dependency of the useEffect is chanaged and commit only the changed ones.

 ![alt text](image.png)

+We didn't talk about the cleanup function that is used in useEffect.
+It's important to know that the cleanup runs on the unmount of the component, thus leaving the page runs the cleanup function.
+Also in the development, if strict mode is enabled, adding console logs, you will notice that it's logging twice.
+You will see the useEffect function run on mount, test run the cleanup function and then run again the function, as the initial run.
+So don't try to remove the first 2 test runs, as I tried to do xD.
+Check the commit https://github.com/victoras24/leact/commit/880510dc4de0824dad243991baf5d63112f27ada I have create a function named cleanup just to show how cleanup works.
+So run the code and notice that on the initial run that the useEffect function runs after the components.
+Changing a room, triggers the cleanup function, as the dependency we set it's the roomId, meaning that the component unmounts and get's ready to re-render, before it unmounts, the cleanup function runs.